alexmalyshev/pytorch/docs/source/user_guide/beyond_basics.md

 # Beyound the Basics

-This section delves into PyTorch's advanced functionalities, empowering developers to optimize and extend their machine learning models.
+This section dives into PyTorch's advanced functionalities, empowering developers to optimize and extend their machine learning models.
 It explores `torch.export` for exporting models, `torch.compile` for performance enhancement, distributed training for scaling, and quantization for reducing model size and improving inference speed.